nightscout/nightscout.github.io/docs/vendors/azure/new_user_a.md

 h) If you want to use Dexcom Share to have your data in Nightscout directly, you will need to add these three variable Names:

-`BRIDGE_USER_NAME`   Your Dexcom account username to receive CGM data from the Dexcom Share service.
+`CONNECT_SHARE_ACCOUNT_NAME`   Your Dexcom account username to receive CGM data from the Dexcom Share service.
-`BRIDGE_PASSWORD`     Your Dexcom account password to receive CGM data from the Dexcom Share service.
+`CONNECT_SHARE_ACCOUNT_PASSWORD`     Your Dexcom account password to receive CGM data from the Dexcom Share service.
-`BRIDGE_SERVER`          US if your Dexcom account is in the US, or, if you are bridging from the Dexcom Share service and are anywhere *outside* the US change this to EU.
+`CONNECT_SHARE_REGION`          us if your Dexcom account is in the US, or, if you are bridging from the Dexcom Share service and are anywhere *outside* the US change this to ous.

 !!!note
     If you use a DIY closed loop system it is recommended that you let it upload to Nightscout instead of importing using Dexcom Share and the `bridge` plugin.